City of Clyde, TX

 Project Description

-Like many cities across Texas, the City of Clyde is experiencing steady growth in population, business development, and economy.
+Like many cities across Texas, the City of Clyde was experiencing steady growth in population, business development, and economy.
 With such steady growth, the City recognized the need to act on its aging water service infrastructure.
-This forward-thinking project will replace residential water meters with new “smart” water meters and connect them to an Advanced Metering Infrastructure (AMI) system, improving operational efficiencies and allowing customers to access their water usage data in near real-time.
-Additionally, the project includes plans to double the water treatment plant’s capacity.
-The project will also replace aging clay sewer lines, refurbish manholes, install LED lighting at city-owned buildings, implement a small solar array at the wastewater treatment plant, construct a larger public works facility, and insource solid waste management.
+This forward-thinking project replaced residential water meters with new “smart” water meters and connected them to an Advanced Metering Infrastructure (AMI) system, improving operational efficiencies and allowing customers to access their water usage data in near real-time.
+Additionally, the project included plans to double the water treatment plant’s capacity.
+The project also replaced aging clay sewer lines, refurbished manholes, installed LED lighting at city-owned buildings, implemented a small solar array at the wastewater treatment plant, constructed a larger public works facility, and in-sourced solid waste management.

-These upgrades will ensure the City of Clyde’s water system is sustainable and will enhance water revenues, provide operational efficiencies, and improve customer service opportunities for residents.
+These upgrades will ensure the City of Clyde’s water system is sustainable, enhance water revenues, improve operational efficiency, and improve customer service opportunities for residents.
 These 21st-century infrastructure improvements will generate over $23 million in savings for the City of Clyde throughout the project’s life.

-The project is being completed with two separate contracts.
-The first is an energy savings performance contract for $13,143,472, and the second is a design-build contract for $1,385,982 to construct the new public works facility.
+The project was completed with two separate contracts.
+The first was an energy savings performance contract for $13,731,354, and the second was a design-build contract for $1,385,982 to construct the new public works facility.

 Project Highlights